Is Laser Hair Removal Safe?

 We will not treat people whose immune systems are compromised due to use of various strong medications like those given post organ transplant or for cancer treatment.
 We take a medical history on each and every patient to look for any medications and/or past medical issues that may affect the laser hair removal process.

-In short, when researching laser hair removal:
+In short, when researching laser hair removal services in Atlanta:

 - Make sure your laser operator is a licensed laser practitioner, medically trained, fully qualified and has extensive laser hair removal experience.